On the action of symplectic automorphisms on the $CH_0$-groups of some hyper-K\"ahler fourfolds: Abstract

 \section{Abstract}

-We prove that for any polarized symplectic automorphism of the Fano variety of lines of a cubic fourfold (equipped with the Pl\"ucker polarization), the induced action on the Chow group of 0-cycles is identity, as predicted by Bloch-Beilinson conjecture.
+We prove that for any polarized symplectic automorphism of the Fano variety of lines of a smooth cubic fourfold (equipped with the Pl\"ucker polarization), the induced action on the Chow group of 0-cycles is identity, as predicted by Bloch-Beilinson conjecture.
+We also prove the same result for the Chow group of homologically trivial 2-cycles up to torsion.